The most beautiful season of the day

 Away from the burden of being,

-Swaying with the galaxy of words.
+Swaying with a galaxy of words.

 A summer night